-- addresses the urban heat island effect through an appropriate ratio of vegetated and grassed areas to paved non-porous surfaces and deep planting with large canopies, and - ii. considers noise sources and incorporates design and landscaping features that minimise and mitigate noise transmission.
+- addresses the urban heat island effect through an appropriate ratio of vegetated and grassed areas to paved non-porous surfaces and deep planting with large canopies; - ii. considers noise sources and incorporates design and landscaping features that minimise and mitigate noise transmission iii. is supported with permanent and temporary retail, cultural uses and events enabling the PDA to evolve its character and attractions.